 About Jessica Fountas, Limited Permit Marriage & Family Therapist

+In addition to my clinical work, I am an adjunct professor at Antioch University New England’s master’s degree program in Couple and Family Therapy where I am also studying for my doctorate in Couple and Family Therapy.
 I am a current member of the American Association of Marriage and Family Therapists practicing under supervision in New York State.
-I earned my Master’s Degree in Clinical Psychology from Antioch University of Southern California in 2003.
+I earned my master’s degree in Clinical Psychology from Antioch University Southern California in 2002.

 Longing for Purpose